-Early this morning, after 17 hours of tough negotiations, Greece and the rest of the Eurozone country-members reached a preliminary deal for a third multi-billion euro bailout.
-The deal includes tough economic measures, which the Greek Parliament must decide on within the next 48 hours.
-After having promised to put an end to the austerity that has been imposed on the country over the last five years, Greek Prime Minister Alexis Tspiras will now have to introduce measures that seem even harder to implement.
+Early this morning, after 17 hours of tough negotiations, Greece and the rest of the Eurozone country-members reached a preliminary deal for a third multibillion-euro bailout.
+The deal includes the imposition of tough economic measures, which the Greek Parliament must decide on within the next 48 hours.
+After having promised to put an end to the austerity that has been placed on the country over the last five years, Greek Prime Minister Alexis Tspiras will now have to introduce measures that seem even harder to implement.
 If not, the country could be kicked out of the Eurozone.

-For the past five years, Greece has been struggling with a financial crisis, which it has so far marginally survived due to a bailout programme of 240 billion euros (£171 billion) – borrowed from European countries and the International Monetary Fund.
-After being elected in January 2014, the new SYRIZA government pledged to renegotiate the terms of that programme with its international creditors.
-On the 26th of June, after five months of negotiations, Prime Minister Alexis Tsipras announced a referendum, calling on the country to vote on whether or not to accept the new bailout proposal by its lenders.
-Almost 62 percent of the voters, said "No" to that bailout package.
+For the past five years, Greece has been struggling with a financial crisis, which it has so far marginally survived due to a bailout program of 240 billion euros ($264 billion)—borrowed from other European countries and the International Monetary Fund.
+After being elected in January 2014, the new SYRIZA government pledged to renegotiate the terms of that program with its international creditors.
+On June 26, after five months of negotiations, Tsipras announced a referendum, calling on the country to vote on whether to accept the new bailout proposal by its lenders.
+Almost 62 percent of the voters said "No" to that bailout package.

 Aris Xiros, 23